 - Complete construction application.

-The fees vary depending on the location since each municipality has its own rates and also depends on how long the certificate of occupancy is required.
-In general, a certificate of occupancy can range from $70 to more than $150.
+Fees vary depending on location as each municipality has its own rates and also depend on how long it takes to obtain a certificate of occupancy.

 Typically, there will be a survey fee and additional fees for each inspection performed.